shaktimann/slot_management/README.md

-# hack_project
+# slot_management_booking_system

-This is the basic setup for the project
+This enables you a retailer to setup his/her store or an entity.
+Any customer can then book slots as per his requirements.